Snaver/kohana-2-admin/README.md

 Improvements
 ============
 Obviously normally you wouldn't use Kohana 2 as it's a bit dated now, however it's the framework I personally have most experience with.
 Saying that, it does the job - better than Procedural non [OOP code](http://stackoverflow.com/questions/1530868/simple-explanation-php-oop-vs-procedural).
-If I were to use a modern framework I'd use either [laravel](https://github.com/laravel/laravel) or [kohana 3](https://github.com/kohana/kohana).
+If I were to use a modern framework I'd use either [laravel](https://github.com/laravel/laravel), [kohana 3](https://github.com/kohana/kohana) or a self-rolled framework utilising Composer for the components needed.

 * **JavaScript** - Use a JavaScript‎ framework to better architect the logic, making it easily readable and extendable